-The BMF is held in conjunction with the Medical Staff Meetings at Guy's and St Thomas' and James Black Centre Seminars at Denmark Hill.
+The BMF is usually held on the first Wednesday of every month, in conjunction with the Medical Staff Meetings at Guy's and St Thomas' and James Black Centre Seminars at Denmark Hill.
 It is also video-linked to colleagues at Queen Mary, University of London and the Karolinska Insitute in Sweden.

-The Forum is chaired by Professor Andy Cope, Cluster Lead for the School of Translational and Experimental Medicine.
+The Forum is overseen by Professor Andy Cope, Cluster Lead for the School of Translational and Experimental Medicine.

 Karolinska Institute, Sweden